 - Diatomaceous Earth – If you want an extra layer of precaution you can dust your tree.
 This is an insecticidal powder that’s free of synthetic chemicals and harsh fragrances.
 Just let it sit for a day before decorating.
 Again this can be done in the garage.

 In most cases a real live Christmas tree will not bring insects into your home and invade.
-If you do see extra bugs around your house this holiday season, especially any roaches, give us a call.
+If you do see extra bugs around your house this holiday season, especially any roaches, give us a call or complete this form.
 If you are already a customer we’ll take care of you.
 If you are not yet a customer, we’ll come out and treat for the existing problem and set you up with a program that will prevent bugs in the future.